kelsiesmurphy/kelsiesmurphy/README.md

 <h1 align="center">Hi 👋, I'm Kelsie</h1>
 <h3 align="center">A developer with a passion for coding for good and creating a next-level user experience.</h3>

-- I’m currently working on **[Pickup](https://github.com/kelsiesmurphy/pickup)**, learning Three.js and looking for junior developer roles.
+- I’m currently working on **[Surveyflow](https://github.com/kelsiesmurphy/surveyflow)**, learning Typescript and looking for junior developer roles.

+- I have put together a set of [Sustainable Web Resources](https://github.com/kelsiesmurphy/sustainable-web-resources), which I update frequently.

 - I’ve recently graduated from **[CodeClan, Glasgow](https://codeclan.com/courses/professional-software-development/)**, an intensive course that teaches Python, Javascript, React, Java, AWS, TDD and paired programming.